Azure-Samples/communication-services-AI-customer-service-sample/README.md

 > It may take a few minutes for the application to be fully deployed.

 ### Additional steps
-Before using the email and phone calling capabilities of the sample, you'll need to configure the above resources with following additional updates:
+For using the email and phone calling capabilities of the sample, you will need to these additional steps -

 1. Add a Calling and SMS enabled telephone number to your Communication resource.
-[Get a phone number](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number?tabs=windows&pivots=platform-azp).
+[Get a phone number](https://aka.ms/Mech-getPhone).

-2. Set up the email service as per the document [TODO].
-Make note of the DoNotReply address generated for you.
+2. [Set up the email service](https://aka.ms/Mech-EmailService).
+[Create a managed Azure email domain](https://aka.ms/Mech-emaildomain) that will be used for sending emails.

 3. Update the backend App Service application settings
     1. Open the web app resource created for backend application and navigate to the Environment variables blade.